Jacob Bethell to make England Test debut at No 3 in series opener against New Zealand in Christchurch

 Jacob Bethell will make his England Test debut in the opening Test of the three-match series against New Zealand in Christchurch.

-England have named their team for the series opener two days out from the first day's play on Thursday November 28, with the 21-year-old Warwickshire batter set to come in at No 3.
+England have named their team for the series opener on Thursday November 28, with the 21-year-old Warwickshire batter set to come in at No 3.

+"It is a bit of a gamble, of course it is," Sky Sports' Nasser Hussain said of the selection.
+"I think the last time someone was selected in an England shirt as a front-line batter in Test match cricket, without a first-class hundred, was Mike Gatting in 1978.

+"But, at 21 years of age, Bethell is a supreme talent, an outstanding batter.
+We've seen that in white-ball cricket recently in the Caribbean.

 Zak Crawley, Ben Duckett, Jacob Bethell, Joe Root, Harry Brook, Ollie Pope (wkt), Ben Stokes (capt), Chris Woakes, Gus Atkinson, Brydon Carse, Shoaib Bashir